ceph/ceph/doc/rados/operations/pools.rst

 :Type: Integer

+.. _pg_num:

+``pg_num``

+:Description: The effective number of placement groups to use when calculating
+              data placement.
+:Type: Integer
+:Valid Range: Superior to ``pg_num`` current value.

 .. _pgp_num:

 ``pgp_num``

-:Description: The effective number of placement groups to use when calculating
+:Description: The effective number of placement groups for placement to use
-              data placement.
+              when calculating data placement.

 :Type: Integer
 :Valid Range: Equal to or less than ``pg_num``.